Sevens Report Quarterly Letter

 That’s why, at the beginning of 2018, we produced the Sevens Report Quarterly Letter.

-And, on January 2nd, 2019 we will be sending our 4th Quarter 2018 Quarterly Letter to paid subscribers – so they can have their letter sent (or ready to be sent) within the first few days of January – and in doing so, show their clients they are on top of markets, regardless of the calendar.
+And, on April 1st, 2019 we will be sending our 1st Quarterly Letter for Q1 of 2019 to paid subscribers – so they can have their letter sent (or ready to be sent) within the first few days of January – and in doing so, show their clients they are on top of markets, regardless of the calendar.

 We write a quarterly letter from advisors, to clients, that our subscribers can then edit and send to their clients as their own.